 1988: The Soundtrack to "Dirty Dancing", one of The Top Soundtracks of the Rock Era*, remained #1 for a 10th week.

-1996: The second album of the Beatles' Anthology series was released, featuring the new track "Real Love".
+1996: The second album of the Beatles' Anthology series was released in the U.S., featuring the new track "Real Love".

 1999: Cher had a huge comeback hit with the #1 song "Believe".

-2003: A musical based on the life of Cliff Richard, opened in London.
+2003: Cliff--The Musical, based on the life of Cliff Richard opened at the Prince of Wales Theatre in London.

-2007: Soul singer Luther Ingram died of a heart attack at age 69.
+2007: Soul singer Luther Ingram died of a heart attack in Belleville, ILlinois at age 69.
 He had the #2 song "(If Loving You Is Wrong) I Don't Want to Be Right" and also wrote the Staple Singers' biggest hit "Respect Yourself".

 2010: The Runaways, the film biography of the group which featured Joan Jett, opened in theaters.